We have finally made it through the winter and are all ready for some brighter days ahead.

-Utilize technology to promote at work wellness.
+Utilize technology to promote workplace wellness.

 Technology can play a pivotal role in implementing the long-term benefits of wellness at work, so use it to your advantage!

-- Wearable technology – Devices such as Apple watches or Fitbits are incredibly motivating, especially in team situations.
+- Wearable technology – devices such as Apple watches or Fitbits are incredibly motivating, especially in team situations.
 Their use can help to motivate increased activity, like moving away from desks or encouraging standing.
 It can also allow users to monitor the physical signs of stress alongside apps designed to support mental health issues.

-- Flexible schedules – Technology solutions can significantly reduce the stress caused by having to put long hours in at the office.
+- Flexible schedules – technology solutions can significantly reduce the stress caused by having to put long hours in at the office.
 Resources such as online file sharing, video calling, and instant messaging can help employees to work smarter, not harder.